PXG 0311 GEN6 P and XP Irons Review

 What we say...

-Thanks to a 15% thinner face the PXG 0311 GEN6 P and XP irons offer more ball speed, improved dispersion and better off-center hit consistency.
+Thanks to a 15% thinner face the PXG 0311 GEN6 P and XP irons offer more ball speed, improved dispersion, and better off-center hit consistency.

-Thanks to approaching things differently, PXG have created some of the best golf irons available, and they love ensuring golfers know just how much better each new model is.
+Thanks to approaching things differently, PXG has created some of the best golf irons available, and they love ensuring golfers know just how much better each new model is.
 So, for each new launch, through robot testing, they prove how each new generation stacks up against its older siblings.
 Thus convincing consumers of their value.
 This means golfers can confidently buy PXG equipment knowing they’re investing in the brand’s latest and greatest game-improving tech, as back or side steps to hit yearly product cycles, just aren’t an option.

 At a glance: